optimizely/java-sdk/core-httpclient-impl/README.md

-# Java SDK Async Http Client
+# Java SDK Async HTTP Client

 This package provides default implementations of an Optimizely `EventHandler` and `ProjectConfigManager`.
-Also included in this package is a factory class, `OptimizelyFactory`, which can be used to reliably instantiate the Optimizely SDK with the default configuration of the `AsyncEventHandler` and `HttpProjectConfigManager`.
+The package also includes a factory class, `OptimizelyFactory`, which you can use to instantiate the Optimizely SDK with the default configuration of `AsyncEventHandler` and `HttpProjectConfigManager`.

 ## Installation

 ### Gradle
 ```groovy
 compile 'com.optimizely.ab:core-httpclient-impl:{VERSION}'
 ```